Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 #### <a name="alias"></a> alias

-The alias command created a temporary/easier/shorter name for a command or seires of commands.
+The alias command created a temporary/easier/shorter name for a command or series of commands.

 ```bash
 alias name="command"